thma/PolysemyCleanArchitecture/README.md

    In particular they use entities and logic from the domain layer to implement use cases.
 3. The **Interface Adapters** layer holds code for UI controllers and presenters as well as adapters to external resources like databases, message queues, configuration, Logging, etc.
-4. The **External** layer contains the technical implementation of external interfaces.
+4. The **ExternalInterfaces** layer contains the technical implementation of external interfaces.
 For example, a conrete REST service assembly, Web and UI infrastructure, databases, etc.

  ### The Dependency Rule